 When you get out of bed in the morning, do you ever stumble around trying to wake yourself up?
 Does it take you a few minutes to really pull yourself together?
-You are probably like one of those bumper cars at an amusement park, you might bump into your dresser or the wall.
+You are probably like one of those bumper cars at an amusement park.
+Maybe you bump into your dresser or the wall.
 You may have actually hurt yourself a few times.
-When some people are drowsy, whether it is in the morning or late at night, they will get into their vehicles and drive somewhere.
 They have not completely awaken out of their sleep, but they have chosen to drive a vehicle.
+As a car accident attorney, we have seen his a lot.

 Many times when we hear about distracted driving, we tend to think about people who are texting or talking on the phone while driving their vehicle.
 However, those are not the only things that can classify as distracted driving.
 Anything that takes your full attention away from the highway is known to be distracted driving.